 On this page you will find information about applying for the new additional HMO licence.
 You can also apply for a mandatory HMO licence if your property houses five or more people.

-You don’t need to pay someone to make your applications for you.
-The application process is designed to be easy to follow and if you get stuck at any point, need help or advice we will have officers available to help you.
-You can also view our additional licensing FAQs.
+The application process is designed to be easy to follow and if you get stuck at any point, need help or advice or would like a one to one appointment, we have officers available to help you.
+You can also view our licensing FAQs.

 Preparing to apply